daisy-dotcom/PokerHands/README.md

    ./gradlew test
    ```
 4. Run one of these commands to run the application and
-see the number of times player one wins
+see the number of times player one wins.
    ```sh
    gradle run
    ```